dubo-dubon-duponey/regander/DEVELOP.md

  * standalone script
  * modular, simple to hack-on source code
  * DRY, KISS implementation of the registry REST API
- * additional, more advanced scenarios, should be composed on top of `regander` (see `reghigh`), not added as core features
+ * additional, more advanced scenarios, should be composed on top of `regander` (see `reghigh` as a good example), not added as core features